Nick Fortes Player Props: Marlins vs. Royals

 Nick Fortes At The Plate

-- Fortes is batting .241 with a double, three home runs and nine walks.
+- Fortes is hitting .250 with a double, three home runs and nine walks.

-- In 8.3% of his games this season, he has gone deep, and 2.4% of his trips to the plate.
+- Looking at the 37 games he has played this year, he's homered in three of them (8.1%), and in 2.3% of his trips to the plate.

-- In nine games this year (25.0%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 10 games this season (27.0%), including two games with multiple runs batted in.

-- In nine of 36 games this year, he has scored, including multiple runs once.
+- In 10 of 37 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.